 Book your test.

 Our innovative test provides an evaluation of your bone strength at spine and hip.
 It is quick, convenient, radiation free and accurate.
-The testing procedure takes less than 5 minutes and the result is immediate.
+The testing procedure takes around 2 minutes and the result is immediate.